bonitasoft/actions/packages/surge-preview-tools/README.md

 See [action.yml](./action.yml) for inputs and outputs.

-In the following, the outputs of the `surge-preview-tools` action are used to decide if the `surge-preview` action can be run.
+In the following, the outputs of the `surge-preview-tools` action are used to decide if the `surge-preview` action can run.

 ```yaml
 name: Surge Preview for Pull Request